oracle/nosql-node-sdk/doc/guides/connect-on-prem.md

 You may implement your own credentials provider for secure storage and retrieval of driver credentials as an instance of {@link KVStoreCredentialsProvider} interface.
-This instance may be any object implementing {@link loadKVStoreCredentials} method interface as *loadCredentials* method.
-It may be a class instance, but does not need to be so.
-Note that *loadCredentials* returns a Promise and thus can be implemented as an *async* function:
+Note that {@link KVStoreCredentialsProvider#loadCredentials} returns a Promise and can be implemented as an *async* function:

 ```js